Stray dog attacks in India: Individual attacks

 In 2007, in Bangalore, two children were killed by a pack of dogs, causing animal rights activists to protest against the Bruhat Bengaluru Mahanagara Palike for the action they took against stray dogs, which they considered to be cruel and improper.

 In 2009, Meerut had several attacks by dogs that killed children.

+A man was found dead in Darjeeling, on 2013, with his arms, chest, and legs partially eaten, initially sparking fears of a leopard attack.
+Subsequent investigation using CCTV footage revealed that a pack of stray dogs, not a leopard, was responsible for attacking a goat placed as bait, suggesting they may have killed him.

-In 2014, a two month-old baby girl was mauled to death by a stray dog.
+In 2014, a two-month-old baby girl was mauled to death by a stray dog.
 After that, residents attacked and killed the dog.
 The incident caused anger amongst the public who complained about civic bodies not controlling the growing stray dog population.

 In 2015, in Delhi, seven-year-old boy was mauled to death by stray dogs. the National Human Rights Commission spoke about the death, and the need for a debate about human rights along with animal rights.
 Delhi High Court asked SDMC about street safety due to the death of the boy.

 In 2016, a 65-year-old woman was mauled to death by stray dogs and a 90-year-old man was killed by stray dogs in Kerala.
 The woman was partially eaten by the stray dogs.
 After this, angry locals killed 100 stray dogs.
 Some people even offered bounties for killing stray dogs.

 In 2018, stray dogs killed 14 children in Khairabad, Sitapur, Uttar Pradesh.
 The dogs were called man-eaters as some of the children's body parts were chewed off.
 Scientists investigated why the dogs were killing children.

 In 2019, a boy was attacked and killed and eaten by stray dogs in Amritsar.
 The dogs were called man-eater dogs.
 In 2019, Chandigarh saw an increase in stray dog bites and a child was mauled to death by stray dogs.